Virtual environment configuration requirements

 - In the object settings, find the Security group parameter and make sure that at least one security group is assigned.

 - If the parameters of each object have at least one security group set, the recommendation is fulfilled.
-Otherwise, proceed to the "Guides and solutions to use".
+Otherwise, proceed to "Guides and solutions to use".

 -